-The Mid-Week shuffle involves (Often Times “Rip Your Face Off” contra-trend direction) as this is a time when markets are trying to affirm or change direction.
+The Mid-Week shuffle (often times involves “Rip Your Face Off” contra-trend direction) is a time when markets are trying to affirm or change direction.

-Instruments that are trying to relieve the directional pressure ( RSI’s).
-General price action that tries to drive out directional players.
+This involves instruments that are trying to relieve the directional pressure (RSI’s) – general price action that tries to drive out directional players.

 Risk On is generally a concerted buying of stocks and high yielding assets generated by easy money looking for a return.

 Risk Off is a De-leveraging of those trades.
 Investors sell ( liquidate holdings) across all asset classes and buy Bonds for safety.